-The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm.
+The current Chair and Deputy Chair are Helen Silver and Andrea Denholm.
 The Board meets quarterly.

 Board of Directors